-The Library’s commitment to hearing and supporting Black Americans is based on its values of being open, connected, dynamic, unique, and kind.
+The Library’s commitment to hearing and supporting Black Americans is based on its values of being welcoming, curious, accessible, kind, collaborative, and resilient.
 Standing for Black Lives Matter is not a political issue.
 Black Lives Matter is the human rights issue of our time and we must engage in the uncomfortable conversations that it will take to ensure that everything we do in our work and in our personal lives reflects our undying commitment to our Black colleagues and customers.
 It is not possible for us to support the Hispanic and Latino/a/x communities if we do not commit to Black Lives Matter.
 We cannot stand against the racism that Asian Pacific Americans continue to experience with COVID-19 without affirming that Black Lives Matter.

 We know that our Black colleagues and neighbors are in pain.
 Let us be very clear: it is not the responsibility of our Black colleagues to teach us how to support them.
 As a country, we must reflect upon our own biases, conscious and unconscious, and have the humility to consider how we can better show up in every moment to stand up for what is fundamentally right.
 We know that allies are struggling to know what to do in order to show support that is meaningful and not just an act of performative allyship.
 Our Library has not been perfect in this fight, nor will we ever be.
 In this moment and the future, we must reflect upon how we show up in our work to ensure that justice for Black Americans is protected as a human right.